AshwinAashu/AshwinAashu/README.md

 React / React Native Developer
 ------------------------------

-I've 1 year of experience with React JS.
+I am a React native developer with 1 year of experience using React JS.
 I am currently working as a React Native developer.
 I have also worked wtih SpringBoot and MongoDB in my previous role.
 I am keen on learning new technologies such as Next.JS , Node JS, SpringBoot , AWS among others.

 *   🌍  I'm based in Bengaluru, India
 *   🖥️  See my portfolio at [CodeKomet](http://codekomet.com/)